What should I make for dinner?

 In our culture, we often believe we are more advanced and much smarter than previous generations.
-Truth is our hearts and our self-will—the flesh—remain equally depraved and utterly unchanged.
+The truth is our hearts and our self-will … the flesh … remain equally depraved and utterly unchanged.

 We are still like the children of Israel who ran to other countries for help when threatened by an enemy instead of going to God, their maker and defender.
-“Woe to those who go to Egypt for help, who rely on horses, who trust in chariots … but do not look to the Holy One of Israel or consult the Lord!”
+As the prophet Isaiah lamented, “Woe to those who go down to Egypt for help, who rely on horses, who trust in chariots … but do not look to the Holy One of Israel or consult the Lord!”
 (Isaiah 31:1).

 What do you need help with?

 Have you noticed how much of the Old Testament is about battles and wars?
-It seems so male focused, so not what I deal with as a woman.
+It seems so male focused; it’s not what I deal with as a woman.

 But as a mom, many of my days felt like a battle.
 I had six children whose wills were often against mine.